UrbanGS: Semantic-Guided Gaussian Splatting for Urban Scene Reconstruction: Methodology

 \subsection{4D Gaussian Splatting Representation}

-To represent our dynamic Gaussians $\{\mathcal{G}_i^d\}$ in 4D, our method extends the deformation mechanism of DeformGS~\cite{yang2024deformable} by introducing a learnable time embedding for each Gaussian.
-While DeformGS~\cite{yang2024deformable} directly maps spatial positions and time to deformations, our approach leverages temporal context through Gaussian-specific embeddings.
+While the original dynamic Gaussian approach demonstrates the capability to model dynamic objects, we aim to refine it further to better handle the remaining potentially dynamic Gaussians.
+To refine these potentially dynamic Gaussians ${\mathcal{G}_i^d}$ in 4D, our method extends the deformation mechanism of DeformGS~\cite{yang2024deformable} by introducing a learnable time embedding for each Gaussian.
+Unlike DeformGS~\cite{yang2024deformable}, which directly maps spatial positions and time to deformations, our approach leverages temporal context through Gaussian-specific embeddings.
+This refinement enables a more adaptive representation of dynamic elements.

 Specifically, for each dynamic Gaussian $\mathcal{G}_i^d$, we maintain a learnable time embedding vector $\mathbf{e}_i \in \mathbb{R}^{D_e}$.
 At time step $t$, we form the input feature by concatenating this temporal embedding with position and time information: